International Telehealth for Digestive Disorders

 Having lived with a digestive disorder myself, I understand the confusion and uncertainty it creates.
 Many people come to me after years of conflicting advice and treatments that never clearly helped—or quietly made things worse.

 My role is to make sense of that complexity and identify a clear inroad.
 When the formulation is right, meaningful improvement often follows quickly.
-If not, adjustments are made deliberately until the response is clear.
+If not, refinements are made deliberately until the response is clear.

 Biography